In2:InThinking Network Forum Scholarships

 Memorial Scholarships - Van Bowen and Oscar Mink

-The Network also has two memorial scholarships that are awarded when funds are available through contributions.
+We announced two memorial scholarships in 2004, both awarded when funds are available through contributions.
 The first is the Van Bowen Student Scholarship, established by Van prior to his death in November 2004.
-Van wished to begin a tradition of funding a college student who might otherwise not be aware of the Network and Forum.
-To the extent feasible, the student’s registration fee, travel expenses, and lodging are covered.
-Since the candidates are unaware of the opportunity, the Network member must advance their candidacy with the scholarship committee, preferably by means of a brief essay explaining why this student and the Network would benefit.
+Van wished to begin a tradition of funding a college student who might otherwise not be aware of our Network and Forum.
+To the extent feasible, the student’s registration fee, travel expenses, and lodging will be covered.
+Since the candidates are unaware of the opportunity, the Network member must advance their candidacy with the Scholarship Team, preferably by means of a brief essay explaining why this student and the Network would benefit.
 Maureen Kiley, a student of Van’s at the University of Richmond, attended the 2005 Forum via this scholarship.
+Link here to a University of Richmond article about Van's selection of Maureen as our first scholarship recipient.
+Applicants for this scholarship should select "Van Bowen Scholarship" under payment options when registering for the 2011 Forum.
+Registration will open in mid-January.

 The second is the Oscar Mink Student Scholarship, established by the Network in honor of Oscar who also passed away in 2004.
 To the extent feasible, the student’s registration fee, travel expenses, and lodging are covered.
 Since the candidates are unaware of the opportunity, the Network member must advance their candidacy with the scholarship committee, preferably by means of a brief essay explaining how the candidate honors Oscar’s intense regard and affection for people, his deep commitment to helping, and his love of learning.
 Skill on the harmonica is a plus.
+Applicants for this scholarship should select "Oscar Mink Scholarship" under payment options when registering for the 2011 Forum.
+Registration will open in January.

-Russell Ackoff Scholarship
+Russell L. Ackoff Scholarship

 Contribute